viamedici-spc/configurator-ts/README.md

 It offers all the features of the HCE through a strongly typed API, eliminating the need to interact directly with the HCE's REST API.

-This library is intended for use in a browser environment and is not compatible with server environments like **Node.js**.
+This library is intended for use in a browser environment and is not compatible with server environments like **Node.js **.

 ## Framework Independence

 The library is designed to be framework-agnostic, allowing you to use any framework of your choice to build your configurator application.
-The [Demo App](https://github.com/viamedici-spc/configurator-ts-demo) is implemented with **Vue.js**.
+The [Demo App](https://github.com/viamedici-spc/configurator-ts-demo) for example is implemented with
+**Vue.js**.

 For **React** users, we offer a dedicated